optskug/docs/README.md

 If you're able to calibrate and then use Comma 3X to use the steering wheel (aka "lat support"), you can clean up the cables and put the covers back on.

+Comma power (ODB2+RJ45) is optional, so you can keep it or remove it.
+Keeping it allows Comma 3X to stay on when you turn off the car, which allows you to upload logs and SSH in more easily.
+For most people this is unnecessary.

 At this time, Comma 3X can't use the gas and brake pedals (aka "long support") on TSK vehicles.

 ---